DNNCommunity/dnn-cli/README.md

 dnn create-extension
 ```

 It can be used to quickly setup a new local project by cloning any available starter project found within the [DNN Community organization on GitHub](https://github.com/DNNCommunity).
-All [available project repositories](https://github.com/DNNCommunity?q=starter-&type=&language=) follow the repo naming convention of `starter-<extensionType>-<moduleType>`.
+All [available starter project repositories](https://github.com/DNNCommunity?q=starter-&type=&language=) follow the repo naming convention of `starter-<extensionType>-<moduleType>`.

+> It also supports custom git repositories of your chosing.

 A new local project can be quickly installed into an empty directory of your choice using the following CLI syntax.
-Optional `dnn` command arguments are indicated using brackets [].
+Optional `dnn` command arguments are indicated using brackets [ ].

 ``` sh
 dnn [extensionType] [moduleType | customExtensionRepo] [--install | -i]
 ```

-Upon running the command and responding to any applicable prompts, the new project will be created by cloning the starter project from the
+Upon running the command and responding to any applicable prompts, the new project will be cloned in the directory from which the `dnn-cli` command was run.

 ## Examples